blue67chillout/Microwatt-Based-MInimalx-Debugger/README.md

 write_verilog microwatt.v \
 "
 ```
-The second challenge included replacing the current cache_ram, register_file and main_bram/main_memory with equivalent sram macros.
-In the first iteration, sky130 based openram macros were utilized and tested, however due to the prevelant relibility issues, the implementation had to be dropped in the last moment, however options recommended by the organizers( OL-DFFRAM and Commercial Sram) would satisy my main_memory requirements, but can't satisfy the requirements of multiple ports, as presented in the cache_ram and register file.
-Therefore quite late in the submission, we discoverd DFFRAM compiler, and met our requirements with the same
+- The second challenge required replacing the existing cache_ram, register_file, and main_bram/main_memory with compatible SRAM macros.
+- In the first iteration, the team used Sky130-based OpenRAM macros and validated them in simulation.
+- Due to persistent reliability issues, the OpenRAM-based solution had to be dropped late in the design cycle.
+- Alternatives recommended by the organizers were OL-DFFRAM and commercial SRAM which were suitable for main memory but failed to meet the multi-port requirements of the cache RAM and register file.
+- Late in the submission process, the team identified the DFFRAM compiler, which finally met both the functional and port requirements, making it the appropriate solution.

 ```
 git clone https://github.com/AUCOHL/DFFRAM.git